reactjs/react.dev/content/docs/hooks-state.md

 ```

 * **Line 1:** We import the `useState` Hook from React.
 It lets us keep local state in a function component.
 * **Line 4:** Inside the `Example` component, we declare a new state variable by calling the `useState` Hook.
 It returns a pair of values, to which we give names.
-We're calling our variable `randomNumber` because it holds the generated random number.
+We're calling our variable `randomNumber` because it holds a generated random number.
 We initialize it to zero by passing `0` as the only `useState` argument.
 The second returned item is itself a function.
 It lets us update the `randomNumber` so we'll name it `setRandomNumber`.
 * **Line 9:** When the user clicks, we call `setRandomNumber` with a new value.
 React will then re-render the `Example` component, passing the new `randomNumber` value to it.

 This might seem like a lot to take in at first.
 Don't rush it!
 If you're lost in the explanation, look at the code above again and try to read it from top to bottom.
 We promise that once you try to "forget" how state works in classes, and look at this code with fresh eyes, it will make sense.